Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## June 2023

+**Makelog Integration**
+: Makelog integration will allow {{site.konnect_saas}} feature teams to publish product updates in time with the feature releases and also manage the in-product release annoucements based on feature flags.
+Once integrated, customers will see the latest feature updates easily and quickly in UI.

 ## May 2023

 **Gateway 3.3 Support**